mrsadri/Portfolio/linkedin-recommendations.md

 *1st degree connection | March 19, 2021*
 *Masih was senior to Bahar but didn't manage Bahar directly*

-Mohammad Reza is a mentor for me and I learned lots of things from him in the UX field and he provides me information that I could not find in books.
+Masih is a mentor for me and I learned lots of things from him in the UX field and he provides me information that I could not find in books.

 ---